Completed Application: Found Online

 ($55 fee; waived for CHC graduates and Information Session attendees)

-Official sealed transcripts of all previous college and university study (Applicants must have graduated, or anticipate graduating, from an accredited institution with a four-year bachelor's degree; waived for applicants whose last college was CHC.)
+Official sealed transcripts of all previous college and university study (Applicants must have graduated, or anticipate graduating, from an accredited institution with a four-year bachelor's degree; waived for applicants whose most recent college is CHC.)

 Evaluation of Criteria

 Upon submission of all criteria, the Director of Graduate Admissions prepares and reviews the file.
 The applicant's file is reviewed by the Department Advisor, the Graduate Dean and, if applicable, the Director of Global Education.
 The applicant is notified of the decision regarding acceptance or non-acceptance.
 Decisions are based on the strength of required criteria; correlation of applicant goals with program goals; ability to contribute to a collaborative learning environment as demonstrated throughout the admissions process.
 This includes appropriate and professional verbal and written correspondence.

 Chestnut Hill College has a rolling admissions policy for graduate applicants and will review documents as they are received.
 In order to allow time for the admissions review prior to registration, the committee recommends that a completed application is on file by the following dates: